wolflegend523/HappyHackerHabits/devnotes.md

 # Primary Project TODOs
 here are the things we hope to get done before the project is "due"
 - comment out more of the code, so it would be more easily reused and understood later
-- add details to the welcome page
-- add pictures of the end app to readme?
 - make it mobile friendly?